qrcpp/FoxVim/README.md

-# foxvim
+# FoxVim

-Welcome to the world of foxvim, where every step forward is a step towards self-expression.
+Welcome to the world of FoxVim, where every step forward is a step towards self-expression.
 Here we don't offer you a ready-made solution; we offer you freedom.
 Freedom to choose, freedom to create, freedom to make your own choices.

 ## Installation
 ```bash